A Guide to Sorting Waste

 - medicines with expired use-by dates and unusable medicines, other medical waste (

 - mercury thermometers and other waste that contains mercury

 There are battery collection boxes for unusable batteries in every store that sells batteries.
 All pharmacies take back old medicines for free.

 Broken home electronic devices:

-old and unusable household electronics and home appliances, e.g. fridges, washing machines, TV sets, electric cookers, blenders, irons, hair dryers, radios, etc must be taken to civic amenity cites.
+old and unusable household electronics and home appliances, e.g. fridges, washing machines, TV sets, electric cookers, blenders, irons, hair dryers, radios, etc must be taken to waste centers.
 They are accepted for free.

 NB!
 Incomplete electronic devices are only accepted for a fee.

-Find the locations of Civic amenity sites (CAS's) on the map below or on the Tallinn map!
+Find the locations of waste center on the map below or on the Tallinn map!